 Identify one current community condition the proposed project will address.
-While ANA understands a community may face many conditions at the same time, you should identify only one current community condition statement that the proposed project will address.
+While ANA understands that communities face many conditions at the same time, you should identify only one current community condition statement that the proposed project will address.

 Include recent data, either qualitative or quantitative, to describe the status of the current community condition and its relevance to your proposed project.
-Examples of kinds of data you might use include tracking wildlife, water or soil contamination levels, etc. Use local data when available.
+Examples of kinds of data you might use include unemployment rates, language proficiency levels, health disparity rates, and water or soil contamination levels.
+Use local data when available.